jade128/Web-Design-Challenge/README.md

 # Web-Design-Challenge
-Web Visualization Dashboard (Latitude)
- Web visualization dashboard was created using HTML, CSS, Bootstrap CSS and Pandas 3.7. there are 7 .html file with one .css file was coded.
+Web Visualization Dashboard (Latitude) was created using HTML, CSS, Bootstrap CSS and Pandas 3.7. there are 7 .html file with one .css file was coded.